 - Do your homework

 It’s time to get your nerd on.
-Know the market and what the going prices are in the area.
+Know how much you can borrow, know the market and what the going prices are in the area.
 Make sure you view plenty of properties and see how much they go for.
 Create your own understanding of the real market, not just the one that the real estate agent has told you about.

 - Know your Loan to Value Ratio (LVR) – and keep it as low as possible